DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/journal/week6.md

 **Test #1**
-a) Docker compose up with AWS_ENDPOINT_URL: "http://dynamodb-local:8000/"
+1) Docker compose up with AWS_ENDPOINT_URL: "http://dynamodb-local:8000/"
-b) Run./bin/db/setup
+2) Run./bin/db/setup
-c) Run ./bin/ddb/schema-load
+3) Run ./bin/ddb/schema-load
-d) Run ./bin/ddb/seed
+4) Run ./bin/ddb/seed
-e) The frontend app Working fine with no issues in the posting the messages
+5) The frontend app Working fine with no issues in the posting the messages

-**Test 2:**
+**Test #2:**
-a) I commented out AWS_ENDPOINT_URL: "http://dynamodb-local:8000/"
+1) I commented out AWS_ENDPOINT_URL: "http://dynamodb-local:8000/"
-b) docker compose down and Compose up to pick the changes
+2) docker compose down and Compose up to pick the changes
-c) I was able to post the messages without any issues with dynamodb prod and with local rds.
+3) I was able to post the messages without any issues with dynamodb prod and with local rds.

-**Test 3:**
+**Test #3:**
-a) Run ./bin/backend/build and ./bin/frontend/build
+1) Run ./bin/backend/build and ./bin/frontend/build
-b) Run ./bin/backend/push and ./bin/frontend/push
+2) Run ./bin/backend/push and ./bin/frontend/push
-c) Run ./bin/backend/register and ./bin/frontend/register
+3) Run ./bin/backend/register and ./bin/frontend/register
-d) Run ./bin/backend/deploy and ./bin/frontend/deploy
+4) Run ./bin/backend/deploy and ./bin/frontend/deploy

-After running Test #3, I get the error "'NoneType' object is not subscriptable" in the Rollbar and a 500 error in the when I inspect.
+After running Test #3, I get the error __"'NoneType' object is not subscriptable"__ in the Rollbar and a __500 error__ in the when I inspect.

 Here I was getting 500 error Error 'NoneType' object is not subscriptable in Rollbar`
  ![Error2](./assets/week6_52_Error2.png)

 ![Error1](./assets/week6_52_Error1.png)

+__Resolution:__
- `**Resolution:**` I talked to Andrew, during office hours and found that cognito_userid is different from the current_user_id.
+ I talked to Andrew, during office hours and found that cognito_userid is different from the current_user_id.
 I updated the record with the correct cognito_user_id and it worked.

  ![post messages to dynamodb](./assets/week6_53_Output.PNG)